rohban-lab/Shaeiri_submitted_2020/README.md

 *Amirreza Shaeiri, Rozhin Nobahari and Mohammad Hossein Rohban*
 https://arxiv.org/abs/2003.13370

 While “adversarial training” fails to train a deep neural network given a large, but reasonable, perturbation magnitude.
 In this paper, we propose a simple yet effective initialization of the network weights that makes learning on higher levels of noise possible.
-We evaluate this idea rigorously on MNIST (ε up to ≈ 0.40) and CIFAR10 (ε up to ≈ 32/255) datasets assuming the l∞ attack model.
+We evaluate this idea rigorously on MNIST (ε up to ≈ 0.40) and CIFAR10 (ε up to ≈ 32/255) datasets assuming the l-inf attack model.
 Also, we have interesting theoretical results about the optimal robust classifier.

 ## Benchmarks